No3371/TLD-QoL/Readme.md

         - Confirm units: units to transfer, hours to read, etc.
         - "Take It" when inspecting item
         - I don't know if I miss something...

+- **LOD Tweaks**
+    - Scale up LOD size for items, this means items becomes visible from further
+    - Also scale up animals and carcasses if it's enabled (configured value > 1)

 - **Void Trash Cans**
     - When enabled, Items in trash cans decay pretty fast and will be destoryed when it's ruined.